USGS - science for a changing world

-Estimating means and temporal trends using LTRMP data: details with examples
+Estimating means and temporal trends using LTRM data: details with examples

 Estimating temporal trends

-The LTRMP provides data collected with consistent methods over many years.
-Challenges associated with estimating trends from data like ours are addressed at Estimating Trends in LTRMP Data
+The LTRM provides data collected with consistent methods over many years.
+Challenges associated with estimating trends from data like ours are addressed at Estimating Trends in LTRM Data

 The subsequent pages provide code for estimating temporal trends that requires minimal modeling assumptions.
 The method proposed for estimating trends from continuous data (water quality and fish length) uses generalized least squares, which does not make a parametric distributional assumption for observed data.
 By contrast, the methods proposed for count and categorical data do make distributional assumptions (Poisson and logistic, respectively--conditional on annual changes in means).
 However, none of the proposed methods make distributional assumptions about the distribution of annual means (as would standard parametric models of clustered data).
 For these reasons, we view the methods proposed here as conservative and, hence, reasonable for an ecological monitoring program.